What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Reuters was founded in 1851 and owned by the Reuters Company until its 2008 sale to Thomson.
 Reuters is headquartered in London, though Thomson Reuters has headquarters in New York City.

 Reuters is one of the world’s largest news organizations, but its news operation is only a small part of Thomson Reuters.
 Shortly after Thomson’s purchase, only 2,500 of the two companies’ combined 50,000 employees worked in Reuters’ news wire or other media businesses.
-(By April 2012, Reuters was reported to have 3,000 news employees.)
+(By April 2012, Reuters was reported to have 3,000 news employees, though it announced it would cut 5% of its staff in 2013.)
 Since the 1970s and ’80s, Reuters has moved away from strictly wire news and toward specialized financial information.

 The majority of Reuters’ revenue — 90 percent, according to one April 2012 report — comes from subscription-based financial intelligence services, and the company also runs subscription-based legal, tax, and accounting units.
 All of its editorial content is delivered to its clients first.